viaifoundation/wealthreinvest/README.md

 ## Usage Examples
 Run in your terminal:
-python stock_data_retriever.py GOOGL yfinance
+python price.py NVDA yfinance
 This outputs current price data.

-python intraday_histogram.py GOOGL
+python daily.py NVDA 15
+This outputs daily K-lines.

+python history.py NVDA 5
-This outputs histograms and current data.
+This outputs historical K-lines.

-For help: Add --help or -h to either script.
+For help: Add --help or -h to any script.

 ## Contributing
 Feel free to fork and submit pull requests.
 Focus on adding more analysis features or option strategies.